spacetelescope/crds/docs/crds_users_guide/source/rmap_syntax.rst

 Basic Structure
 ---------------

-All mappings have the same basic structure consisting of a "header" section followe by a "selector" section.
+All mappings have the same basic structure consisting of a "header" section followed by a "selector" section.

 header
 ......